-How problems play out: Your child may not know how to attack his assigned projects.
-He may lose track of time—while working or on a break—and miss deadlines.
-He may also have a hard time figuring out what tasks should come before others.
+How problems play out: Teens and young adults who struggle with executive function may not know how to attack projects.
+They may lose track of time — while working or on a break — and miss deadlines.
+They may also have a hard time figuring out which tasks should come before others.

 For example, your child may be expected to update the company’s email list.
-But he may not realize that this task should take a backseat to more urgent ones, like printing out reports for the day’s big meeting.
+But your child may not realize that this task should take a backseat to more urgent ones, like printing out reports for the day’s big meeting.

 Weak spots: Transitioning, organization, short-term memory

-How problems play out: Your child may not be able to adapt easily.
-If he’s a kitchen worker, for instance, he may have trouble moving from the salad prep station to the appetizer station, even if both positions use similar skills.
+How problems play out: Your child may not be able to adapt easily to changes at work.
+For instance, a kitchen worker may have trouble moving from the salad prep station to the appetizer station, even if both positions use similar skills.
 In a fast-paced workplace, supervisors might not have the time or patience to help.

 Weak spots: Attention, short-term memory, organization

 How problems play out: Parents and teachers may cut some slack for “goof-ups” like losing a book or forgetting to bring a pencil.
 But a boss will probably be less tolerant.
-If your child leaves an important flash drive at home or forgets about a meeting, it can make him look bad.
-It can also reflect badly on his entire team.
+Leaving an important flash drive at home or forgetting about a meeting can make your child look bad.
+It can also reflect badly on the entire team.